xwal/awesome-stars/topics.md

 ## tui

+- [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
-- [openinterpreter/openinterpreter](https://github.com/openinterpreter/openinterpreter) - A lightweight coding agent for open models like Deepseek, Kimi, and Qwen
 - [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A rich terminal UI for GitHub that doesn't break your flow.

 ## twitter